kirupapremakannan/Sentimental-Analysis/README.md

 ## Introduction

 Sentiment analysis plays a crucial role in understanding public opinion, customer feedback, and social media sentiment.
-Leveraging deep learning techniques, particularly Long Short-Term Memory (LSTM) networks, enables us to capture complex patterns in textual data and extract sentiment information effectively.making vital and intricate details from a data to know the sentiment of  text which involves effective learning of data which analyzises the sequence of data in tokens iand so on this project speaks about how a machine can learn from data.
+Leveraging deep learning techniques, particularly Long Short-Term Memory (LSTM) networks, enables us to capture complex patterns in textual data and extract sentiment information effectively.making vital and intricate details from a data to know the sentiment of  text which involves effective learning of data which analyzises the sequence of data in tokens and so on this project speaks about how a machine can learn from data.

 ## Dataset